kamu-data/helm-charts/DEVELOPERS.md

 * **TODO**: Linting tests must pass before a change can be merged.

+## Versioning charts

+`Chart.yaml` files contain two versions:
+- `version` - version of the chart itself
+- `appVersion` - version of the application being deployed (an image tag)

+When making updates we try to keep chart `version` in sync with `appVersion`.
+This what MAJOR and MINOR application update will result in MAJOR and MINOR updates of the chart.

+In situations where we need to release an updated chart without updating the application's `appVersion` - it's OK to increment the PATCH part of the chart's `version` separately.

 ## Releasing charts

 Charts are released automatically after every merge to master by a